Yue-Zhengyuan/Lectures/Conformal_Field_Theory/Conformal_Group/Energy_Momentum_Tensor.md

 <i>

+> <br>
 > Under certain conditions, the energy-momentum tensor of a theory with scale invariance can be made traceless, much in the same way as it can be made symmetric in a theory with rotation invariance.
 If this is possible, then it follows from the above that full conformal invariance is a consequence of scale invariance and Poincaré invariance.
 >
 > We know of no general proof that the energy-momentum tensor of a two-dimensional field theory with scale invariance can be made traceless.
-However, we shall hold it to be true.
+However, we shall hold it to be true. <br><br>

 </i>